 Given the large opportunity available in the pension fund space, your Company is taking several initiatives.
-The Company has fully operationalized its Point of Presence (PoP) vertical.
-Accordingly, the Company has now commenced distribution of the NPS product and is providing services to NPS subscribers.
-This is through both physical as well as on-line platforms.
-Your company has set up the necessary distribution infrastructure by establishing sales offices at Mumbai, New Delhi and Bangalore.
-The Company plans to open another two or three sales office this year, if required.
-We are also building out our digital infrastructure for the digital (online) marketing and sales initiative.
+In addition to the sales offices at Mumbai, New Delhi and Bangalore the Company plans to open another two or three sales office this year.
 We have the necessary digital infrastructure to do on-line on-boarding of subscribers.
 We intend strengthening our digital marketing efforts this year.
-Your Company is also strengthening its fund management and risk management capabilities
+Your Company is also strengthening its fund management and risk management capabilities.